ltung/ion-dynamic-tree-list/README.md

 # ion-dynamic-tree-list

 Ionic directive for displaying nested list ionic items.
 This project is modified from ```ion-tree-list```.
 While ```ion-tree-list``` is perfectly ok, it takes a while to load 1000+ nodes.
 I had an application that needed to handle this load and after a little research, the two way binding of Angular JS was the culprit.
-I decided to re-write it and load the subtree while only when it is opened by the user.
+I decided to re-write it and load the subtree only when it is opened by the user.
  It results a faster rendering time.
 I decided to rename it to ```ion-dynamic-tree-list``` since the usage is quite different and it worked for me and hopefully, someone else will find it useful.

 ## Installation